Sarthakkashyapp/Image-gallery/README.md

 <h2>Image Gallery</h2>
 <p>A simple and responsive image gallery created using HTML and CSS.
-This gallery showcases a collection of images in a grid layout with smooth hover effects.</p>
+This gallery showcases a collection of images in a grid layout with smooth hover effects.(A fun project)</p>

 <h2>Features</h2>
 <ul>